tas-mac/aks-aspnet-sqldb-rest/workshop.md

     $ docker info
     ```

-### C. Build and run the Claims API microservice locally on the Linux VM
+### C. Build and run the Claims API microservice locally
 **Approx. time to complete this section: 1 hour**

 In this section, we will work on the following tasks